Self-adjoint operator

 which as an observable corresponds to the total energy of a particle of mass m in a real potential field V. Differential operators are an important class of unbounded operators.

 The structure of self-adjoint operators on infinite-dimensional Hilbert spaces essentially resembles the finite-dimensional case.
 That is to say, operators are self-adjoint if and only if they are unitarily equivalent to real-valued multiplication operators.
 With suitable modifications, this result can be extended to possibly unbounded operators on infinite-dimensional spaces.
-Since an everywhere-defined self-adjoint operator is necessarily bounded, one needs be more attentive to the domain issue in the unbounded case.
+Since an everywhere-defined self-adjoint operator is necessarily bounded, one needs to be more attentive to the domain issue in the unbounded case.
 This is explained below in more detail.